-Located along Lake Michigan, just north of Downtown Racine, the zoo cares for more than 100 different species of animals, including more than 50 endangered species.
-Immerse yourself in many interactive exhibits, including hand-feeding friendly birds in the Norco Aviary, walking among wallaroos and kangaroos in Walkabout Creek and grooming domestic animals from around the globe in the Barnyard Safari.
+The Racine Zoo, 2131 N. Main St., is a local treasure.
+Located along Lake Michigan, just north of downtown Racine, the Zoo cares for more than 100 different species of animals including more than 50 endangered species.
+Visitors are invited to immerse themselves in numerous interactive exhibits like hand-feeding friendly birds in the aviary, walking among wallaroos and kangaroos in Walkabout Creek, and petting domestic animals from around the globe in the Barnyard Safari.

-Observe and learn about Amur tigers, black rhinos, Andean bears, meerkats, orangutans, penguins and many, many more.
-Plus, hand-feed two Masai giraffes at the North Shore Bank Giraffe Encounter.
+A trip to the Zoo is an opportunity to observe lions, Amur tigers, black rhinos, Andean bears, wallaroos, orangutans, emperor tamarins, penguins, meerkats, and more.
+Visitors may also hand-feed the Masai giraffes at the North Shore Bank Giraffe Encounter.

 The 28-acre setting is packed with fun features including two playgrounds, the Zoo Choo Express train, picnic areas, and Max & Jenny's Jungle Grill.
 It's an easy walk for kids and seniors.
 The Zoo hosts many special events throughout the year including Eggstravaganza, Animal Crackers concert series, Boo at the Zoo, Roar & Pour, World Wine Wednesday, Bloody Mary Fest, and Classic Car, Truck and Bike Show.